Democrat Debate: Bernie Sanders Denies Saying a Woman Cannot Win the Presidency

 On Monday, CNN, citing anonymous sources, reported that Sanders told Warren at her Washington apartment in December 2018 that a woman cannot win a general election contest against President Donald Trump in 2020.

-The Vermont lawmaker vehemently denied making the remark in a statement to CNN,
+The Vermont lawmaker vehemently denied making the remark in a statement to CNN.

 “It is ludicrous to believe that at the same meeting where Elizabeth Warren told me she was going to run for president, I would tell her that a woman couldn’t win,” he said.
 “It’s sad that, three weeks before the Iowa caucus and a year after that private conversation, staff who weren’t in the room are lying about what happened.
 What I did say that night was that Donald Trump is a sexist, a racist, and a liar who would weaponize whatever he could.
 Do I believe a woman can win in 2020?
 Of course!
 After all, Hillary Clinton beat Donald Trump by 3 million votes in 2016.”